DiaKEM/dexcom-g7-apk-patcher/README.md

 * Run `bin/build.sh`
 * Congratulations - you just have an patched `Dexcom G7.apk` without compatibility checks under `dexcom-mod.apk`

+### Development

+The following section describes the toolset and development flow i am using.
+It should serve only as inspiration.
+I am sure that better tools and flows exists.

+* You can use `jadx-gui` for investigating the code - because it is much easier to read decompiled then disassembled code.
+* For editing `.smali` files i am just using `lvim` but any other basic IDE or text editor is just fine
+* Android Studio (includes much more then required tools) or Genymotion to create an emulator instance

+After modifications you can just run `bin/dev-build.sh`.
+This will rebuild the source, package it and also add the signature.
+Finaly the Dexcom app will be reinstalled to reflect the changes.

 ## Patches / Changes / Modifications

 The official `.apk` receives only small changes to disable the compatibility check.
 For this purpose only one single file will be modified.